 A career in software development can be a fantastic choice in financial, professional, and even personal levels.

 If there ever was a time to become a software engineer, it definitely has to be right now.
 A lot of people are saying that all companies will eventually turn into digital companies.
 Demand for software grows with each passing year.
-There are plenty of jobs available – and there’s even a talent shortage!
-And last but not least: being an employed developer has a median pay of more than $105,000 a year, 3 times the median annual wage for US workers.
+According to our software engineering job report, there are plenty of jobs available – and there’s even a talent shortage!
+And last but not least: being an employed developer has a median pay of more than $129,000 a year, 3 times the median annual wage for US workers.

 So, I wouldn’t be surprised if you told me you wanted to switch careers to start developing apps.
 A quick Google search can show you that a lot of people already did that same switch.
 Yet, if you pay attention to those people telling their stories, you’ll notice something common for all of them: transitioning to a software development careers isn’t easy.